Data Entry Clerk Resume Example

 I see data entry clerk resumes focus a lot on accuracy and speed.
 Most companies expect at least 98% accuracy and can ask for typing speeds over 50 words per minute.

 Showcase your software skills.
-Mention tools like Microsoft Excel, Google Sheets, or any company-specific database systems-this helps you stand out when applying for clerk roles.
+Mention tools like Microsoft Excel, Google Sheets, or any company-specific database systems—this helps you stand out when applying for clerk roles, especially when paired with a strong cover letter.

 Quantify your work.
 If you process 2,000+ records a day or handle sensitive information, put that on your resume.
 Recruiters like real numbers and clear impact.